minneapolisdan/ndsu-ag/pages/home.md

 * **Topics** -- these seem to be variety of pages and sub-pages within each area that contain everything from publications and PDFs to subpages to external links etc. They appear to be organically organized and created (and many are out of date.)
 * **Programs** -- multiple programs per landing page, each with its own subpages.
 Links to external registration.
 * **Publications** -- a list of linked publications that are pulled from the global publication content type.
-Clicking a publication takes you to directly to the publication section of the site.
+Clicking a publication takes you directly to the publication section of the site.
-* **Connect** -- a page with bio info, headshots, and basic contact info for each area
+* **Connect** -- a page with bio info, headshots, and basic contact info for each area.

-Each topic currently has a slider with large images linking out to various places, including Youtubes, links to pubs, etc. There are also links to "apps", quick links, resources, latest tagged news
+Each topic currently has a slider with large images linking out to various places, including Youtubes, links to pubs, etc. There are also links to “apps”, quick links, resources, latest tagged news.

 **Questions:**

 * NDSU indicates that this content is being re-organized with a new architecture.
 When will this work be complete?
 * Are the "topics" pages all self-managed by each group?
-They are set up different, and many out of date.
+They are set up different, and many are out of date.
 Is there a better way to handle "topics"?
 * For program registrations, these appear to be handled by an external link to an NDSU payment system -- can we assume this to be case moving forward also?

-<a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLScR2wn1BZPV3PXiqwxceIJJDfAenxCDQuCbfV93gyWr6LzBhA/viewform?usp=sf_link" target="_blank">Answer Extension questions 🤔</a>
+<a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSePCUUinA-TxTU_6w7K0pINmIOvFxN9p7udggKaPb9i3XGwEQ/viewform?usp=sf_link" target="_blank">Answer Extension questions 🤔</a>

 ## Assumptions and Agreements